Individual Chain Construction

 Chain dictionaries

-The parsing from ChainProp to ChainDict happens inside the file SignatureFromChainDict.py, and which is called per-chain from the function xxx inside GenerateMenuMT.py.
+The parsing from ChainProp to ChainDict happens inside the file DictFromChainName.py.

-It is crucial that the parameters in the ChainDict be correctly set, since this is what the signature code later uses to configure the the algorithms and hypos that comprise a trigger.
+It is crucial that the parameters in the ChainDict be correctly set, since this is what the signature and menu code later uses to configure the the algorithms and hypothesis tools that comprise a trigger.